 There’s also the Brindisa shop and the Neal’s Yard Dairy shop to entice you to buy produce to take home for later.
 We decided to have a little tapas night a few weeks back so stocked up on olives and chorizo, olive bread from Bread Ahead Bakery and a goats cheese so delicious from Neal’s Yard I’ve been dreaming about it every day since.

-If you’re in the mood to eat some of the best pasta of your whole entire lift then you need to get in the queue for Padella right now.
+If you’re in the mood to eat some of the best pasta of your whole entire life then you need to get in the queue for Padella right now.
 Literally.
 Put your cuppa down and get on the tube/train/bus.
 Honestly, this was well worth the hour and a half wait and I’d go back in a second and wait two hours if I had to.
 I went for the Tagliarini with nettles, a dusting of parmesan and egg yolk and the girls ordered the fettuccine with fennel sausage ragu.

 I’d been told about POLPOa few times by a few different people and decided to eat there with my mum over the weekend.
 Everything we ordered was so lovely but especially the fried olives.
 If you order anything, make sure you order those balls of goodness.
 Another point I’d make is not to order too much.
-We ordered a bugger dish each, a garlic pizza bread, olives, arancini and croquettes and it was way too much for our bellies to handle.
+We ordered a bigger dish each, a garlic pizza bread, olives, arancini and croquettes and it was way too much for our bellies to handle.